HOW THE TRADITIONAL REAL ESTATE SYSTEM WORKS

 SAVE SUBSTANTIALLY WITH OUR WITH OUR FLAT FEE MLS SERVICE

 In a nutshell, our flat fee MLS listing service lets you cut the Listing Broker's commission out of the transaction completely.
-You may still pay a buyer’s broker a commission (if you accept an offer from a buyer that is represented by a broker), but the listing broker (OwnerEntry.com) simply gets a small flat fee up front rather than a percentage of the selling price of the home.
+You may still pay a buyer’s broker a commission (if you accept an offer from a buyer that is represented by a broker, and you determine the amount you want to offer to buyer's agents), but the listing broker (OwnerEntry.com) simply gets a small flat fee up front rather than a percentage of the selling price of the home.
 If you happen to sell to a buyer that is not represented by a broker, then you pay no commission whatsoever.

 OwnerEntry.com is committed to becoming the by-owner's premiere provider of essential real estate services.
 With our service, you get all the benefits and exposure of an MLS listing and then some; and in the process you save thousands of dollars when you sell your property.